A Job Search Council (JSC) is a mutual support group made up of peer job seekers who agree to search together.

 The volunteers are typically people who are working full-time in the digital world, and are members of Collaborative Gain.
 They have experienced the power of asking for help and being on a Council and want to take their learnings and help people who have been laid off or let go find a good job.

-Phyl is the Founder and CEO of Collaborative Gain and has a long history in the digital world.
+Phyl is the Founder and CEO of Collaborative Gain and is the author of Never Search Alone, and Customers Included.

 Phyl’s mom – “Chic” to her friends and family – started the first Council in 1960.